-A difference in this year's reconstruction is that we interpret the space at the top of the staircase to be the base for a platform rather than for a built-up structure.
-However, for neither do we have any evidence, except the lack of stones and the presence of material that suggest the presence of mudbricks.
+A difference in this year's reconstruction is that we interpret the space at the top of the staircase as the base for a platform rather than for a built-up structure - but for neither do we have any evidence, except the lack of stones and the presence of material that suggest the presence of mudbricks.

-Because of the orientation of the various elements and, in particular, because of the presence of a perfectly symmetrical western edge of the main apron (visible in the small sounding on the upper right in Ill.
-5), we assume that what has been exposed so far is only half of the monumental access structure.
-If so, the full structure would look as in the architectural reconstruction given as Fig. 6.
-This full view of what we think is the entire structure with its massive access, the glacis and the high perimetral wall above it, causes us to regard it as one of the most impressive architectural achievements of ancient Syro-Mesopotamia, and certainly one of the best preserved.
+Because of the orientation of the various elements, and in particular because of the presence of a perfectly symmetrical western edge of the main apron (visible in the small sounding on the upper right in Ill.
+2), we assume that what has been exposed so far is only half of the monumental access structure.
+If so, the full structure would look as in the architectural reconstruction given as Fig. 6).
+This full view of what we think is the entire structure with its massive access, the glacis and the high perimetral wall above it, leads us to think that it is one of the most impressive architectural achievements of ancient Syro-Mesopotamia, and certainly one of the best preserved.

-4.2 Changing Perceptual Perspectives
+4.2 Changing perceptual perspectives